j143/doppio-demo/index.md

 #### Drop into a REPL of a different language

-The DoppioJVM demo ships with two JVM language implementations: An implementation of Scheme using Kawa-Scheme, and an implementation of JavaScript using Rhino (how meta... :) ).
+The DoppioJVM demo ships with two JVM language implementations: An implementation of Scheme using Kawa-Scheme, and an implementation of JavaScript using Rhino.

 To drop into the Kawa-Scheme repl, use the `kawa` command.
 You can also use `kawa -f file.sch` to execute a Scheme file in the filesystem.